 2) Regulated power supply

-Unregulated supply is used in some circuits where there is no much change in required load current.
+Unregulated supply is used in some circuits where there is no much change in the required load current.
 The load current remains fixed or deviation is very less.
 Because in such supply

 1) The output voltage reduces as load current increases